 Water Treatment Systems Covered by the NSF/ANSI 42 Standard

-The standard establishes minimum requirements for materials, design and construction, and performance of drinking water systems dealing with aesthetic (nonhealth) effects contaminants in water supplies.
+The American National Standard establishes minimum requirements for materials, design and construction, and performance of drinking water systems dealing with aesthetic (nonhealth) effects contaminants in water supplies.
 This includes gas chromatography/mass spectroscopy (GC/MS) analysis, structural integrity, and test methods for bacteriological performance.
 It also specifies minimum product literature and labeling information for a manufacturer to supply to authorized representatives and system owners.

 Changes to NSF/ANSI 42-2020